OskarWlaszczuk/to-do-List/README.md

 ## Context of my project

-I did this project, as part of the programming course, name *YouCode*, and treat it, as incredible way to practice *HTML*, *CSS*, and *JS*!
+I did this project, as part of the programming course, named *YouCode*, and treat it, as incredible way to practice *HTML*, *CSS*, and *JS*!

 ## Check To-Do List on your own